bartolo7/React-Native-E2E-Automation/README.md

 1. Add the file e2eGenerateID.js to utils folder in your React-Native App repository
 2. Install dotenv: https://www.npmjs.com/package/dotenv
 3. Add the environmental variable "GENERATE_AL=true" in the .env file
 4. Choose a component and add the accessibilityLabels property.
-For example:
+The file has several examples and this is one of them:
    ```
    <Text {...setAccessibilityProps(accessibilityLabel)} color={color} semiBold style={styles.label}>{title}</Text>
    ```